tpolecat/basic-dsl/README.md

 Where shall I begin?
 First of all, this thing runs BASIC, which can be considered a bug by definition.
 By other than that:

 * The embedded DSL can be improved to support more syntax, and make existing syntax look more natural.
 This is boring so I haven't spent much time on it.
-* The implementation is mostly pure, but the bottom-level interpreter in `StatementMachine.scala` side-effects and needs to be pulled up into `IO`.
-Also, there's a `var` in `BASIC.scala` but I'm not sure how to get rid of it without messing up the surface syntax.
+* The implementation is mostly pure, but there's a `var` in `BASIC.scala` and I'm not sure how to get rid of it without messing up the surface syntax.
 * Many many other things I haven't thought about.